vexongames/.github/profile/README.md

 # VexonGames
-Our website isn't open source but we will most likely post our SDKs here, this is a rebrand of [nate-games](https://nate-games.github.io) but it has returned in May 2024.
+Our website isn't open source but we will most likely post our SDKs here.

 ### Websites
 - [vexon.games](https://vexon.games)